glide112/SampleWebRTC/README.md

 ----------------------------------------------------
 ###To do:
-1. <a href="https://drive.google.com/file/d/0B7XznYqJ4iLnZHlBU1NjWjUtOG8/view?usp=sharing">Donwload</a> and extract, move to "com.sample.webrtc" folder.
+1. <a href="https://drive.google.com/file/d/0B7XznYqJ4iLnZHlBU1NjWjUtOG8/view?usp=sharing">Donwload</a> and extract then move to "com.sample.webrtc" folder.

  $ cd com.sample.webrtc